Strategic Planning at ECU

 Audited Financial Statements

 Post-secondary institutions prepare annual audited financial statements to satisfy financial reporting requirements of the various act governing post-secondary institutions and to conform with Generally Accepted Accounting Principles (GAAP).

 You can find ECU's 2022 Audited Financial Statements here and previous Audited Financial Statements on the Government of British Columbia's website.

 Like all BC public institutions, ECU participates in the Government of British Columbia’s Quality Assurance Process Audit (QAPA).
 This ongoing external review process ensures that public post-secondary institutions rigorously assess their program and institutional quality.

 Phase One of this process is the compilation of an Institution Report which documents ECU’s current approach to program review and quality assurance and identifies areas for future improvement.
-This report is used to inform Phase Two of the audit process — the external review and site visit — which takes place in January 2023.
+This report is used to inform Phase Two of the audit process — the external review and site visit.